QubitPi/Antiqua/README.md

 vocabulary:
   - term: string
     definition: list
+    audio: string
 ```

+The `audio` field is an URL that points to a `.mp3` or `.ogg` file that contains the pronunciation of this word.

 _The meaning of a word is called the `definition`_.
 A term has a natural relationship to its definition(s).
 For example,
 the German noun "[Ecke](https://en.wiktionary.org/wiki/Ecke#Noun)" has at least 4 definitions: